Bahlaouane-Hamza/I-Miss-You/README.md

 :heart: I Miss You
 ===================

-jQuery plugin to change the title, favicon when the user is not viewing your website.
+jQuery plugin to change the title & favicon of the page when the user is not viewing your website.

 ----------